golang/proposal/design/51430-revamp-code-coverage.md

   "cmd/go: test coverpkg panics when defining the same flag in
       multiple packages"

-Most of these problems arise because of the introduction of additional imports in the `_testmain.go` shim created by the Go command when carrying out a coverage test run in combination with the "-coverpkg" option.
+Most of these problems arise because of the introduction of additional imports in the `_testmain.go` shim created by the Go command when carrying out a coverage test run (in combination with the "-coverpkg" option).

 ## Proposed changes

 ### Building for coverage

 While the existing "go test" based coverage workflow will continue to be supported, the proposal is to add coverage as a new build mode for "go build".
 In the same way that users can build a race-detector instrumented executable using "go build -race", it will be possible to build a coverage-instrumented executable using "go build -cover".

-To support this goal, the plan will be to migrate the support for coverage instrumentation into the compiler, moving away from the source-to-source translation approach.
+To support this goal, the plan will be to migrate a portion of the support for coverage instrumentation into the compiler, while still retaining the existing source-to-source rewriting strategy (a so-called "hybrid" approach).

 ### Running instrumented applications